 Chef Mark Greenaway announces Cyrenians as his charity of the year

-almost 2 years AGOAdministrator
+about 2 years AGOAdministrator

 Edinburgh based chef Mark Greenaway has announced that over the next twelve months he will be working closely with Cyrenians as Restaurant Mark Greenaway’s nominated charity of the year.
 Cyrenians serves those on the edge, working with the homeless and vulnerable to transform their lives, helping them believe that they can change their lives, and walking with them as they lead their own transformation.